gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

     This time the application should run correctly.

-1. Start the backend pod.
+1. Start the backend Pod.

-1. Create attestation for the MySQL image and run the `db` pod by yourself.
+1. Create attestation for the MySQL image and run the `db` Pod by yourself.

 ## Clean up